 Automated Testing (unit/integration) is an integral part of any agile development process.
 However a project with significant logic housed in database code creates severe constraints to writing unit level tests, especially if it is large, complex and depend on data.
 We will explore the TST framework and a few ideas for writing and maintaining good tests for database code.

-Unit testing goes hand in hand with other agile practices, so starting to write tests is a stepping-stone for organizations wanting to go agile.
-The road is long, but is worth taking.
 In this article, Gil Zilberfeld cover tips on what to expect, and steps to take when starting out in order to make unit testing a part of development life.
+11

 A common “best practice” for unit tests is to only write a one assertion in each test.
 I intend to question this advice by showing that multiple assertions per test are both necessary and beneficial.
 13